Porco History, Family Crest & Coats of Arms

 Early Notables of the Porco family (pre 1700)

 Prominent among members of the family was Porcello di Arrigo, Captain of the people in Pisa in 1351.
 Nicolo Porcia was Senator of Rome a century later.
-Giacomo Porco was Bishop of Patti, and became Archbishop of Messina in 1449; also of this family were many Knights of Malta, also Barons...
-Another 115 words (8 lines of text) are included under the topic Early Porco Notables in all our PDF Extended History products and printed products wherever possible.
+Giacomo Porco was Bishop of Patti, and became Archbishop of Messina in 1449; also of this family were many Knights of Malta, also Barons of 9 territories.
+Another individual of the Porcello family was the mayor of Cagli in 1478.
+Stefano Porcari was an orator and revolutionary leader of the 15th century.
+His ideal was to...

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Porco or a variant listed above: